silky/chrisdone-homepage/posts/favourite-comedians.markdown

 ## Billy Connolly

 Billy is a raspy-voiced Scottish comedian who's made me cry laughing many times.
 He is an outstanding raconteur.
+One of if not the best.
 He can tell anecdotes all day.
 Even the most mundane event when told by him has a funny streak to it.
 He started out telling jokes, but quickly his comedy became about his wacky views, his great stories and observations.
 His stories wind and go in and out of digressions like silly string.
 Very expletive and vulgar, coming from the docks of Glasgow, after all, but in a good way.
 Very Scottish, too!
 He's also one to openly talk about how much he likes other comedians during his show, which is quite rare among top stand-up comedians, because he joyfuly celebrates all things funny.
-A
-YouTube sample of his funny-and-serious comedy can be found [here](https://www.youtube.com/watch?v=kj7PP1UZ7k8&t=2m39s), time-skipped to the start of an anecdote.
+A YouTube sample of his funny-and-serious comedy can be found [here](https://www.youtube.com/watch?v=kj7PP1UZ7k8&t=2m39s), time-skipped to the start of an anecdote.